afids/afids-examples/README.md

 # AFIDs examples

-Please refer to the protocol at https://github.com/afids/afids-protocol Load the .nii.gz and .fcsv file into 3D Slicer to view.
+Load the relevant .nii.gz and .fcsv file into 3D Slicer to view.

+For more details on the protocol, see: https://github.com/afids/afids-protocol

 ## Template Spaces with AFIDs Annotations